 In March 2007, CCO Holdings entered into a credit agreement (the "CCO Holdings Credit Agreement") which consisted of a \$350 million term loan facility (the "Term Facility").
 The Term Facility matures in September 2014 (the "Maturity Date").
-The CCO Holdings Credit Agreement also provides for additional incremental term loans (the "Incremental Loans") maturing on the dates set forth in the notices establishing such term loans, but no earlier than the Maturity Date.
 Borrowings under the CCO Holdings Credit Agreement bear interest at a variable interest rate based on either LIBOR or a base rate plus, in either case, an applicable margin.
-The applicable margin for LIBOR term loans, other than Incremental Loans, is 2.50% above LIBOR.
-The applicable margin with respect to Incremental Loans is to be agreed upon by CCO Holdings and the lenders when the Incremental Loans are established.
+The applicable margin for LIBOR term loans is 2.50% above LIBOR.
 The CCO Holdings Credit Agreement is secured by the equity interests of Charter Operating, and all proceeds thereof.